Donald Trump — like it or not — is officially our President. He was sworn in today, Jan. 20, 2017, during a historical inauguration ceremony.

-Four years ago, President Obama’s first inauguration was themed ”A New Birth of Freedom,” which is a line from the Gettysburg Address.
-This year, in 2013, the theme is “Faith in America’s Future.”
+Eight years ago, President Obama’s first inauguration was themed ”A New Birth of Freedom,” which is a line from the Gettysburg Address.
+In 2013, the theme was “Faith in America’s Future.”

-For each inauguration, the platform, which holds more than 1,600 people during the ceremony, including the President of the United States, is built from scratch.
-According to the Joint Congressional Committee on Inaugural Ceremonies, the platform will be more than 10,000 square feet.
-Only the 2005 platform has been this big.
+For each inauguration, the platform, which holds more than 1,600 people during the ceremony, including the President of the United States and his family, is built from scratch.

 When the very first president, George Washington, was inaugurated, it didn’t take place in Washington, DC.
 In 1789, New York City was the U.S. capital.
 George Washington carried a sword during his ceremony.